ada-rsh-s/ada-rsh-s/README.md

 - 👯 I’m looking to collaborate on **web development projects**

-- 👨‍💻 All of my projects are available at [adarshs.xyz](adarshs.xyz)
+- 👨‍💻 All of my projects are available at [www.adarshs.xyz](adarshs.xyz)

 - 📫 How to reach me **aadarsh04ss@gmail.com**